-Allison Anacker is a Postdoctoral Fellow and Lecturer in Neuroscience.
-She earned her PhD in Behavioral Neuroscience from Oregon Health & Science University, and a BS in Biology from Humboldt State University.
+Allison Anacker is a postdoctoral fellow and lecturer in neuroscience.
+She earned her Ph.D. in behavioral neuroscience from Oregon Health & Science University, and a B.S. in biology from Humboldt State University.
 Her research focuses on the neurobiology and genetic mechanisms underlying social behaviors, and she is particularly interested in interactions between social relationships and drug and alcohol abuse.

-Thomas Burbine is the Director of the Mount Holyoke College Observatory.
+Thomas Burbine is the director of the Mount Holyoke College Observatory.
 His research is on the mineralogy of asteroids.
-He has a B.S. in Physics from Rensselaer Polytechnic Institute, an M.S. in Geology and Planetary Science, and a Ph.D. in Planetary Science from the Massachusetts Institute of Technology.
+He has a B.S. in physics from Rensselaer Polytechnic Institute, an M.S. in geology and planetary science and a Ph.D. in planetary science from the Massachusetts Institute of Technology.
 He is a collaborator on the OSIRIS-Rex spacecraft mission to asteroid “(101955) Bennu”.
 Asteroid “(5159) Burbine” is named in his honor.

 Adam Hall earned his bachelor's and master's degrees from the University of Cambridge, U.K., and his doctorate in biochemistry from the Imperial College of Science and Technology at the University of London.
 His laboratory research investigates the molecular mechanisms of anesthetic action in the mammalian nervous system.
-For Smith's precollege program, Hall teaches the neurobiology course Making Connections: An Exploration of the Nervous System.
-Using sophisticated microscopes, SSEP students will examine the cells of the nervous system and the neuroanatomy of the brain.
-Through laboratory experiments, they will explore how neurons function at multiple levels: molecular, cellular and in living organisms.
-Hall is currently the director of the neuroscience program and an associate professor of biological sciences at Smith College.
+For Smith's precollege program, Hall teaches the neurobiology course "Making Connections: An Exploration of the Nervous System."
+Using sophisticated microscopes, SSEP students get to examine the cells of the nervous system and the neuroanatomy of the brain.
+Through laboratory experiments, they explore how neurons function at multiple levels: molecular, cellular and in living organisms.
+Hall is Smith's director of the neuroscience program and an associate professor of biological sciences.

-Denise Lello has a BA in Geography from the University of Chicago, and a BS and PhD in Botany from the University of Washington.
-She has taught Plant Ecology and Plant Biology at Smith and is currently the coordinator of the Four College Biomathematics Consortium and the HHMI funded experiment in Inquiry Based Learning.
+Denise Lello has a B.A. in geography from the University of Chicago, and a B.S. and Ph.D. in botany from the University of Washington.
+She has taught plant ecology and plant biology at Smith and is currently the coordinator of the Four College Biomathematics Consortium and the HHMI-funded experiment in inquiry-based learning.
 Her current research focuses on plant vascular tissue patterning during phyllotaxis transitions.
 She also co-leads the Smith Coral Reef Ed-ventures program in Belize.

 Naila Moreira is a writing counselor at Smith's Jacobson Center for Writing, Teaching and Learning.
 She is also a lecturer in the English department, specializing in science writing.
-Her science and environmental journalism and nature essays have appeared in The Boston Globe, Science News, The Seattle Times, The Common Online, and other venues.
+Her science and environmental journalism and nature essays have appeared in The Boston Globe, Science News, The Seattle Times, The Common Online and other venues.
 She earned her bachelor's degree from Amherst College and her doctorate in geology from the University of Michigan.
 For the precollege program, Moreira teaches "Narrative and Imagination in Science: a Workshop for Writers."
 Students learn how to look at the natural and research worlds as attentive observers, melding scientific knowledge with creative expression to create their own essays, newspaper articles and poems.

-Sara Pruss earned her B.S. in Bio-Geo at the University of Rochester and followed her paleontological dreams to the University of Southern California where she earned a M.S. and Ph.D in Geological Sciences.
+Sara Pruss earned her B.S. in bio-geo at the University of Rochester and followed her paleontological dreams to the University of Southern California, where she earned an M.S. and Ph.D in geological sciences.
 After a postdoctoral fellowship at Harvard University, she landed as an assistant professor at Smith in 2007.
-Her area of expertise is in earth history, paleontology and geobiology, with a special interest in mass extinction, evolutionary innovation, and the interactions between organisms and the sedimentary record.In the 2014 Summer Science and Engineering Program, Pruss will teach the History of Earth and Life.
-Using the local geology of western Massachusetts as a backdrop, SSEP students will explore the history of life on our planet by analyzing invertebrate fossil assemblages, exploring geological formations in the field, and applying what they learn to the search for life on other planets.
-Students will get hands-on paleontological experience and learn how scientists collect data to recreate environments and ecosystems on our Earth in ancient times.
+Her area of expertise is in earth history, paleontology and geobiology, with a special interest in mass extinction, evolutionary innovation, and the interactions between organisms and the sedimentary record.
+For the precollege program, Pruss teaches "The History of Earth and Life."
+Using the local geology of western Massachusetts as a backdrop, SSEP students explore the history of life on our planet by analyzing invertebrate fossil assemblages, exploring geological formations in the field, and applying what they learn to the search for life on other planets.
+Students get hands-on paleontological experience and learn how scientists collect data to recreate environments and ecosystems on our Earth in ancient times.

 Katlin Okamoto has been teaching in the Smith College Exercise and Sport Studies Department since 2009.
-She teaches and assists with courses including Applied Exercise Science, Introduction to Exercise and Sport Studies, Exercise Physiology, and Biomechanics for both undergraduate and graduate students.
-Okamoto received her Masters of Science in Exercise and Sport Studies from Smith College and Bachelors of Arts in Biology from Colorado College.
-In addition to her teaching role, she is an Assistant Women's Soccer Coach at Amherst College and is involved in youth development research, particularly in the sport for development field.
+She teaches and assists with courses, including Applied Exercise Science, Introduction to Exercise and Sport Studies, Exercise Physiology, and Biomechanics for both undergraduate and graduate students.
+Okamoto received her master of science in exercise and sport studies from Smith College and her bachelor's in biology from Colorado College.
+In addition to her teaching role, she is an assistant women's soccer coach at Amherst College and is involved in youth development research, particularly in the sport for development field.
 In 2013, Katlin was hired as the assistant women's soccer coach for the University of Maine.

 Joyce Palmer Fortune